salesforce/apollo/sql-state/README.md

 we provide the RANDOM function, we guarantee that the results of these RANDOM function invocations will be identical across all nodes.
 Likewise with TIME and some other functions.
 This is accomplished by slight modifications of the underlying H2 database, and the use of block hashes for seeding these functions.
 This results in deterministic SQL execution across the system.

-Likewise, it's important in the Java stored procedures, functions and triggers to likewise deterministically execute.
-However, this is currently not the case as the DJVM which was considered for this deterministic implementation is an incorrect license and so another mechanism will have to be engineered to enforce determinism.
+Likewise, it's important in the Java stored procedures, functions and triggers to deterministically execute.
+This is not enforced at the moment.

 ## Checkpointing and Bootstrapping
 Checkpoints are implemented with H2's _SCRIPT_ command which dumps the current database state in a form that will recreate the state of the database.
 This is, of course, compressed and becomes the checkpointed state